 Rounding the end of the last building, the airfield popped up in front of us.
 Jack made a hard left to stay on the snow.
 I almost lost my grip on him.
 Looking forward over Jack’s shoulder I could see The AGU hovercraft.
 It looked so tiny off in the distance, but grew larger.
-I could see Security Officers poured out of the hovercraft and take defensive positions.
+I could see Security Officers pouring out of the hovercraft taking defensive positions.
 We were halfway down the strip of snow when the AGU people opened fire.
 Bullets buzzed passed us.
 Peeking back over my shoulder I saw one of the Patriots slump backwards off his snowmobile.

 Jack slid to a stop directly across from the hovercraft.
-No sooner had I jumped off, than he took off.
-Coleman, my boss and two of the Security Officers appeared around me.
+No sooner had I jumped off, then he took off.
+Coleman, my boss, and two of the Security Officers appeared around me.
 Coleman hunched me over and ran with me towards our way out of the chaos.
 The two Security Officers were right with us, shooting over the top of me.
 One of them dropped to the ground.
 Coleman grabbed his body by the armor and dragged him with us to the hovercraft.

-Up the ramp and inside Coleman left the officer’s body in the middle of the floor and helped me to sit down and strap me in.
-The high pitched humming of the large rings on either side of the craft told me the ship was coming to life and we were about to take off.
+Up the ramp and inside, Coleman left the officer’s body in the middle of the floor, and helped me to sit down and strap me in.
+The high-pitched humming of the large rings on either side of the craft told me the ship was coming to life and we were about to take off.
 The other Security Officers slowly backed up the ramp, all the while firing at the Patriots.

 Weight pushed me down into my seat as we lifted off the ground quickly.
 The officers all took their seats.
 Some of them had bullet holes in their armor, with blood oozing out.
 I felt guilty for all of their sacrifices just to rescue me.